jondallasjr/File-Content-Copier/README.md

 - 🎯 File size limit (5MB) to ensure stable performance
 - 🔐 No data collection or tracking

+## Browser Compatibility

+This application requires a modern browser that supports the File System Access API:
+- Chrome/Chromium 86+
+- Edge 86+
+- Opera 72+

+Currently not supported in:
+- Firefox (in development)
+- Safari (in development)

+## Requirements

+- Node.js 18.17 or later
+- npm or yarn
+- A compatible browser (see above)

 ## Privacy & Security

 - All file processing happens locally in your browser